TesT-098-ops/django-notes-app/README.md

 ```
 ## Bash Script
 ```
-You can use the script to run the entire app
+You can use the script "django-notes.sh "to run the entire app.
+Just copy and paste the script into a .sh file and run it.
+As simple as that
 ```

 ## Nginx